You Love Me (novel)

 You Love Me is a thriller novel by Caroline Kepnes, published in April 2021.
-It is the sequel to her 2016 novel, Hidden Bodies, and third instalment of the You series.
+It is the sequel to her 2016 novel, Hidden Bodies, and third installment of the You series.

 The novel debuted at number fifteen on The New York Times fiction best-seller list for the week ending April 10, 2021.

-Kepnes will publish another sequel, For You and You Only, in 2023.
+Kepnes published another sequel, For You and Only You, in 2023.

 Synopsis

-Following a major upheaval in his life, Joe Goldberg leaves Los Angeles for new pastures in the Pacific Northwest.
-When he meets the lovely Mary Kay DiMarco, Joe intensely falls for her.
-Ready to prove that he is a different man, Joe tries to court her without his usual obsessive acts.
-After securing a job in a new sleepy town and striving to prove an alternative method of making his next relationship work without meddling, he tries to find his happily ever after.
-But can Joe really prove that he is capable of change to find himself worthy of true love, or is he set to repeat history, dooming others to an ill-fated end of violence and destruction?
+After serving time in jail, Joe is released and paid off by the wealthy Quinn family to stay away from Love and their baby.
+Taking the money, Joe leaves Los Angeles and relocates to the quiet Bainbridge Island in Washington State, determined to live a better, less violent life and prove he can love someone the “right” way.

+He starts working at the local library, where he meets Mary Kay DiMarco, a well-liked librarian with a teenage daughter, Nomi.
+Joe becomes obsessed with Mary Kay but convinces himself he will win her over by being honest, patient, and good.
+However, when he learns she is still married to her ex-rockstar husband Phil, Joe subtly manipulates the situation.
+He befriends Phil under a fake identity, encourages him to relapse into addiction, and ultimately helps push Mary Kay toward divorcing him.
+Phil later dies of an overdose.

+Joe and Mary Kay begin a romantic relationship and move in together.
+For a time, Joe feels genuinely happy and in control.
+However, complications arise when Love unexpectedly shows up, confronting Joe and ultimately shooting him.
+Joe survives, but Love dies in the encounter.

+Back on Bainbridge, Joe’s life spirals again.
+Seamus, a man obsessed with Nomi, kidnaps Joe out of jealousy.
+Joe is rescued by a private investigator hired by Love’s family, who kills Seamus in the process.
+Mary Kay and Joe get married in a small, symbolic backyard ceremony.

+However, things fall apart once more when Nomi, confused and angry, pushes Mary Kay down the stairs during an argument.
+Mary Kay ends up in a coma.
+In the aftermath, Joe moves to Florida and opens a bar/bookstore.
+The novel ends with Joe meeting a mysterious woman, hinting at the beginning of another obsession.

 Reception

 Sarah Weinman from The New York Times gave a glowing review of the novel, stating that it "continues to work because Kepnes is brilliant at depicting the cognitive dissonance of someone like Joe.
-His stalkerish behavior steps over the line again and again, but in a way that is all too familiar to any woman menaced or made uncomfortable by the so-called “good guy."
+His stalkerish behavior steps over the line again and again, but in a way that is all too familiar to any woman menaced or made uncomfortable by the so-called "good guy."
 No doubt he'll return in future installments, demonstrating the shattered barrier between id and superego."

 Sequels

-Kepnes will publish a third sequel, For You and Only You, in 2023.
+Kepnes published a third sequel, For You and Only You, in 2023.